amcknight/gort/Roadmap.md

 Subject to drastic changes

 ### Version 0.2
-- Shouts people out after they raid or host
 - A commands page explaining all commands
-- Create an "add command" command
 - Create a question answering command

 ### Version 1.0